Five Components for Policy Work

 - Practice or action: what is actually done.

 Four components are platforms because organizations get to build, define, and align them in accordance with their strategic and operational needs.

-The fifth component is a more ambiguous "cloud" of external guidance.
-I made this a cloud because it is so diverse and almost infinite and organizations need to select their guidance and adapt it appropriately to suit their needs.
+The fifth component is a less concrete "cloud" of external guidance.
+I made this a cloud (not a platform) because it is less defined, almost infinite, and organizations need to select their guidance and adapt it appropriately to suit their needs.

 The three and four platforms concepts